-The Healing Minds consortium has been set up by Kensington and Chelsea Mind to bring together Kensington and Chelsea registered counselling providers to work together on our response to the Grenfell Fire tragedy; an event that has proved greater than the scope, experience and resources of any one organisation or sector to manage alone.
+The Healing Minds consortium has been set up by Kensington and Chelsea Mind to bring together RBK&C registered counselling providers to manage, monitor and develop our response to the Grenfell Tower fire tragedy; an event that has proved greater than the scope, experience and resources of any one organisation or sector to manage alone.

-The consortium originated out of an initiative developed by Kensington and Chelsea Mind, Help Advisory Counselling Service, the Mind and Soul Foundation and CRUSE and has now expanded into our current membership to include the NHS and other established charities in the Borough.
+The consortium originated out of an initiative developed by Kensington and Chelsea Mind, the Mind and Soul Foundation and CRUSE and has now expanded into our current membership to include the NHS and other registered charities in the Borough.

 Shock and distress are normal symptoms following an emergency event and in time, these symptoms should start to heal as people process their experience, often with the help of friends, family and community.
 Some people may need some additional mental health support to regain their equilibrium.
 There are many different types of mental health support available in Kensington and Chelsea and services specifically set up to respond to the needs of people affected by the Grenfell Fire disaster.
 If you are in need of support, it is important that you know there are people here to help - no one needs to struggle to cope on their own.